 5. Decide on a down payment amount

 Now that you know how much you can spend on your new home, do the math to see how much of a down payment you can afford.
-Ideally, you'd be able to put a 3%-20% down payment on a home.
+Ideally, you'd be able to put a 3% to 20% down payment on a home.
 A loan-to-value (LTV) > 80% generally requires that you pay private mortgage insurance (PMI).
 PMI generally requires a premium that will be added to the total monthly mortgage payment and is considered in your total DTI.

 6. Choose a mortgage term